projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

    <https://clearlinux.org/documentation/clear-linux/get-started/bare-metal-install>`__
    as a starting point for installing Clear Linux OS onto your platform.
-Follow the recommended options for choosing an **Advanced options** installation type, and using the platform's storage as the target device for installation (overwriting the existing data and creating three partitions on the platform's storage drive).
+Follow the recommended options for choosing an **Advanced options** installation type, and using the platform's storage as the target device for installation (overwriting the existing data).

    When setting up Clear Linux on your NUC: